AaltoSciComp/blog/content/2023/preparing-for-new-triton.rst

 ----------------

-We will update the basic operating system from CentOS 7 to something else (Rocky 8 or Rocky 9).
+We will update the basic operating system from CentOS 7 to something else (Rocky 9 or Red Hat 9).
 We've ordered all new management hardware to make the backend more reliable and manageable.
 Along with this comes with an update of the software build system, which should allow us to deploy software to our users even better.
 We'll also update our